nils-emil/finance_dashboard/README.md

 - Angular v13.0.0
 - Electron v16.0.0

-With this sample, you can:

-- Run your app in a local development environment with Electron & Hot reload
-- Run your app in a production environment
-- Package your app into an executable file for Linux, Windows & Mac

 /!\ Hot reload only pertains to the renderer process.
 The main electron process is not able to be hot reloaded, only restarted.

 /!\ Angular CLI & Electron Builder needs Node 14 or later to work correctly.